Blue Sky vs. Buttoned Down: Which Scenario Produces Better Innovation?

-Will either scenario get you great ideas, lead to a successful design, and all of the fame and fortune that goes alongwith it?
-Not likely.
+Will either scenario get you great ideas, lead to a successful design, and all of the fame and fortune that goes along

 Even when a design problem is open-ended, your success depends on your ability to align your design goals with existing market and technology constraints.